-The universal problem of being human is what I call, "The Curse of Consciousness."
+The universal problem of being human is what I call the "curse of consciousness."
 Recent neuroscience research has shown that threats generated by unpleasant thoughts or concepts are processed in a similar area of the brain and with the same chemical response as physical threats (Eisenberger).
+The

-The "curse" is that none of us can escape our thoughts, so our bodies are subjected to an endless neurochemical assault.
-This translates into more than thirty physical symptoms (Schubiner) and many disease states, including autoimmune disorders (Song) and early death.
+"curse" is that none of us can escape our thoughts, so our bodies are subjected to an endless neurochemical assault.
+Repressed thoughts and emotions are even more problematic.
+This translates into more than thirty physical symptoms (Schubiner), many disease states, including autoimmune disorders (Song), and early death.
 However, the most intolerable symptom is relentless anxiety.

 Is "relaxed" a diagnosis?
 No. Is "anxious" a diagnosis?
 No!
 Anxiety is the essence of life.
-It allowed us to evolve and now ensures survival.
+It allowed us to evolve and now ensures our survival.

-TREAT IT-NOW
+Treat it-now

 Treatment can be considered from two perspectives.

-One is providing symptomatic relief and the other is to learn tools to lower your sense of threat.
+- Provide symptomatic relief. - Learn tools to lower your body's response to threat.

-Symptom relief
+SYMPTOM RELIEF

-It is important when managing any chronic illness to provide relief from uncomfortable symptoms in order to allow the "space" to absorb the concepts, learn tools and let your brain change.
-For example, when I was the primary resource for my spine patients suffering from chronic pain, I would maintain the same dosage of all of their medications.
+It is important when managing any chronic illness to provide relief from uncomfortable symptoms in order to absorb new concepts, learn tools, and let your brain change.
+For example, when I was the primary physician for my spine patients suffering from chronic pain, I would maintain the same dosage of all of their medications.
 Immediately decreasing opioids would increase their anxiety and pain.
 I wanted to minimize symptoms while they healed.
-I rarely had a problem weaning patients off high-dose narcotics because as their pain diminished, they no longer wanted to be on meds.
+I rarely had a problem weaning patients off high-dose narcotics because as their pain diminished, they no longer wanted to be on medications.
 In retrospect, I was addressing their anxiety in several ways:

 - I got to know my patients well enough that they felt safe. - We always addressed sleep issues first. - I would prescribe anti-anxiety medications such as Xanax for a few months.
 It was helpful in calming them down and their pain would drop.
 Currently, cannabinoids may be a better choice. - They stayed on the same narcotic dose and controlled the rate at which they weaned themselves off the drug.
 Any breaches required a face-to-face visit.
-Feeling in control helped decrease their anxiety. - As their pain decreased they would frequently come off all meds.
+Feeling (and being) in control reduced their anxiety. - As their pain decreased, they would frequently come off all medications.
 Time frames varied considerably.
-At the time, I did not realize that their anxiety was their pain.
+Only later would I make the connection that their anxiety was their pain.

-Obtaining symptomatic relief from anxiety can be very helpful in allowing you to engage in the other healing practices.
-I recommend asking your doctor for help.
-Choices include:
+Obtaining symptomatic relief from anxiety is helpful in allowing you to engage in the other healing practices to lower your threat response.
+Ask your doctor for help.
+Some suggestions include:

-- Benzodiazepams in low to medium dose, understanding that it is only temporary

-- Cannabinoids (CBD)

-- CBD helps with both sleep and anxiety

-- Dosing and exact type unclear

-- Also has an anti-inflammatory effect (Papagianni)

-- o Safer to use than benzodiazepams

-- Antidepressants can be effective, but they have a slower onset and less predictable response.

-- Neurontin/ Lyrica

-- Anti-seizure drugs that are membrane-stabilizing

-- Can be effective with anxiety

-- Don't stop suddenly-can precipitate acute anxiety reactions
+- Benzodiazepams in a low to medium dose, understanding that it is only temporary. - These have fallen out of favor in light of the opioid epidemic.
+Both of them cause respiratory depression and many overdoses are caused by the combination of the two. - Cannabinoids (CBD) - CBD helps with both sleep and anxiety - Also has an anti-inflammatory effect (Papagianni) - Safer to use than benzodiazepams - Antidepressants can be effective, but they have a slower onset and less predictable response